b1u3-22/Springy/README.md

 * Settable driver voltage ranging from **5V to 16V**
 * USB-C with PD control

+# 🌍 Multi-language setup

+* This repository has most of the documents translated in Czech and English with the only exception for now being the schematics, which will only be in English
+* Files translated into Czech have `.cz` appended to the file name

 # 🧭 Repository map

 ## 🎨 Assets